Apartment Tour Checklist: 17 Things to Look for in a Rental

 On the day of your scheduled walkthrough, the landlord wants to show you a different unit because the apartment isn't available.
 They promise that it's almost identical to the one you want to rent.
 While that might sound reasonable, ask yourself why the apartment isn't available?
 Is it because the current tenant hasn't moved out yet?
 Or worse, are you falling victim to a scam?

 The Federal Trade Commission prohibits bait and switch tactics whereby landlords advertise a beautiful apartment and mislead potential renters into believing that's where they'll live.
 Landlords must show you the actual unit they intend to rent to you.
+Other rental scams include landlords who want to proceed to rent without a lease agreement, or ask you to wire money upfront before signing a lease.

 7. The Condition of the Apartment's Appliances